-We have recently switched from linking our vehicles to Carfax reports to AutoCheck.
+We have switched from linking our vehicles to Carfax reports to AutoCheck.
 I’ll tell you why & how this benefits you.
 First of all, if you’ve followed my blog for long, you know I’ve not been a huge fan of Carfax.
 The most prominent reason for this lack of fan-girl status for Carfax is rooted in two evils.
 One: The way they have historically perpetrated mistrust between the dealer and our customer…Hate that!
 Two: Carfax tells you they’re free and meanwhile charge dealers thousands & thousands of dollars a month for them.
-So, basically, Carfax tells the consumer demand a Carfax, and if they dealer doesn’t give you one for free then the dealer has something to hide.
+So, basically, Carfax tells the consumer demand a Carfax, and if the dealer doesn’t give you one for free then the dealer has something to hide.
 Never mentions, it’s in fact not free, nor the little pesky fact that it’s information is partial at best.
 And to be perfectly honest, the reps we’ve had in the past didn’t want to be bothered to come to Fort Smith.
 That’s really besides the point, except for the fact that having a great rep can overcome a lot.
 Not that much, but you know. 🙂

 Ok, here’s the link to my carfax blog.
 If you’re a curious reader like I am…you’ll be entertained for minutes! 🙂

 AutoCheck is an Experian company and therefore generally well accepted & trusted.
 AutoCheck is an automotive vehicle history report similar to CarFax.
 Unlike Carfax, it also includes auction data which can influence the value of a car.
 Both AutoCheck & Carfax have DMV title & registration info & some accident information.
 It can be said for all vehicle history reports they can not always be 100% accurate and they tell you that…in the fine print.

 “CARFAX does not have the complete history of every vehicle.